 What common misconceptions can you debunk about IR35?

-a) The biggest misconception is clients determining all their roles to be inside IR35 as a way to mitigate risk.
+a) The biggest misconception is clients determine all their roles be inside IR35 as a way to mitigate risk.
 This potentially opens clients up to costly challenges from freelancers who have been deemed to be inside, when in actual fact, the role would have been outside.

 b) That IR35 applies to the self-employed...IR35 does not apply to the self-employed – they have their own tax legislation to comply with.